smohies/EBProject/README.md

 python manage.py test
 ```

+The test file can be found here:

+> ebproject / tests.py

 ## Notes

 This project has been built using the "Divide and Conquer" method.
 By dividing this task (project) into small, bite size tasks, and conquering each one by one, it was manageable to complete all the requirements of the project.